 Previously a Japan-only release for the Super Nintendo, Team Asano chose to give this forgotten gem the full HD-2D treatment and we are so glad they did.
 Eight different stories set over vastly different time periods and places, with each one having its own interesting story, all come together to deliver one of the most interesting RPGs you can ever play.
 In case you need convincing, read just how much we adored this title in our Live A Live review.

-That’s it for our list of the best Nintendo Switch RPGs, take a look at our best mobile RPG guide too for even more exciting handheld adventures.
+That’s it for our list of the best Nintendo Switch RPGs, take a look at our best mobile RPG guide for even more exciting handheld adventures.
 Or, if you’re already looking toward the future, here’s everything we know about the Nintendo Switch 2.